corona-warn-app/cwa-documentation/event_registration.md

 }
 ```

 The ID of a venue is derived as the SHA-256 hash of the concatenated byte representation of the string `CWA-GUID` and the byte representation of the Protocol Buffer message `QRCodePayload`.
-The `cryptographicSeed` adds sufficient entropy so that any modifications to the QR result in a unique ID.
+The `cryptographicSeed` adds sufficient entropy so that any modifications to the QR code result in a unique ID.

 A `QRCodePayload` is base64url-encoded and included in a URL.
 The URL is the content of the QR code and has the following structure: